-Unfortunately, Stevia was banned within the European Union for a long time.
-The Stevia plant was one of the first to fall under the Novel Food Regulation according to food law in the European Union (EU).
+Within the European Union, Stevia was unfortunately banned for a long time.
+The stevia plant was one of the first to fall under the Novel Food Regulation under food law in the European Union (EU).

 For mate tea, the national drink of Paraguay, Stevia leaves are the traditional and calorie-free sweetener.
 The sweeteners contained in the stevia leaves of the subtropical plant exceed the sweetening power of sugar by 30 to 40 times and are also suitable for diabetics.

 You can grow your own plants from Stevia seeds.

 Stevia rebaudiana can also be grown in our latitudes.
 The Stevia plant is usually biennial and does not tolerate frost.

 You can grow your own plants from Stevia seeds.
 The germination temperature should be at least 22 degrees Celsius for successful cultivation.
 For sowing, fill the growing soil into trays.
 Since Stevia is a light germinator, the Stevia seed is sown on the surface of the soil and pressed on and not covered with soil.

 Moisten the soil well and cover the tray with glass or foil, do not forget a gap for ventilation.
 The optimal location is a windowsill and should be bright and warm.

 The first seedlings often emerge after only 10 days.
 Now the individual plants can be transplanted (pricked out) into a pot.
 The size of the pot should be about 16 to 18 cm in diameter so that they can grow enough roots.